 Through the Forest by Steffie Brocoli and Catherine Bidet

 Mother Forest narrates this forest choose-your-own-adventure story.
 She describes the scenes and gives you choices and their corresponding page numbers.
-You’ll love the leafy tab detail on the pages showing the page numbers for easy turning.
+Kids will love the leafy tab details on the pages which show the page numbers for easier turning.

 What Should Danny Do? by Adir Levy and Ganit Levy, illustrated by Mat Sadler

 Kids get to help Danny use his superpower of choice to go through his day.
 As you help Danny make choices in this choose your own adventure, there is a clear cause and effect relationship shown between making good choices and maybe not great choices.
 I really like the format and the message of this interactive book.